Automattic/jetpack/readme.txt

 A modification of WP-Cache that produces static html files.
 After a html file is generated your webserver will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts.

+However, because a user's details are displayed in the comment form after they leave a comment, the plugin will only serve static html files to:

-It will only cache and serve files to users who are not logged in, who have not left a comment on your blog, or who have viewed a password protected post.
-That still probably leave 90% of your visitors who will benefit.
-The users mentioned above will also benefit because your server won't be as busy as before.
+1. Users who are not logged in.
+2. Users who have not left a comment on your blog.
+3. Or users who have not viewed a password protected post.

+That probably applies to more than 99% of your visitors!
+Those users who done't see the static files will still benefit because they will see regular WP-Cache cached files and your server won't be as busy as before.
-This script should help your server cope with a front page appearance on digg.com or other social networking site.
+This plugin should help your server cope with a front page appearance on digg.com or other social networking site.

 This plugin is a modified version of the WP-Cache 2 plugin by Ricardo Galli Granada.